Wishes38/Wishes38/README.md

 🎓 I graduated from **Isparta University of Applied Sciences**, Faculty of Technology, Computer Engineering Department with a **GPA of 3.21**.

-💻 I'm a passionate developer focusing on **mobile and backend development**, and constantly improving myself with real-world projects and training programs.

 ---

 ### 🚀 Skills & Experience